srinidhiPY/SSL_CR_Histo/README.md

 python pretrain_BreastPathQ.py    // pretraining on BreastPathQ
 python pretrain_Camelyon16.py    // pretraining on Camelyon16
 ```
+We also provided the pretrained models for BreastPathQ and Camelyon16, which can found in "Pretrained_models" folder.

 ### 2. Task specific supervised fine-tuning on downstream task